nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 ********

 This sample can perform Wi-Fi operations such as connect and disconnect in the 2.4GHz and 5GHz bands depending on the capabilities of an access point.
-The sample also adds LED support to map with connection and disconnection events:

-    * **LED1** starts blinking when the sample is connected to the access point.
-    * **LED1** stops blinking when the sample is disconnected from the access point.

 Using this sample, the development kit can connect to the specified access point in :abbr:`STA (Station)` mode.

+User interface
+**************
+The sample adds LED support to map with connection and disconnection events.

+LED 1:
+   Starts blinking when the sample is connected to the access point.

+   Stops blinking when the sample is disconnected from the access point.

 Quad Serial Peripheral Interface (QSPI) encryption
 **************************************************

-This sample demonstrates QSPI encryption API usage, the key can be set by the :kconfig:option:`CONFIG_NRF700X_QSPI_ENCRYPTION_KEY` Kconfig option.
+This sample demonstrates QSPI encryption API usage.
+The key can be set by the :kconfig:option:`CONFIG_NRF700X_QSPI_ENCRYPTION_KEY` Kconfig option.

 If encryption of the QSPI traffic is required for the production devices, then matching keys must be programmed in both the nRF7002 OTP and non-volatile storage associated with the host.
 The key from non-volatile storage must be set as the encryption key using the APIs.